DocchiAndroid/Docchi/README.md

 * User can create a post
 * User can vote
 * User can view their own posts
+* User can view profile details by clicking on profile picture.
 * User can change their personal information
 * User can view help screen
 * User can view about screen